Edward Ballo, DSW, LCSW, MBA

-Ed entered the field of psychotherapy and clinical social work after a 20-year career in business operations.
-Ed then became a second career social worker, obtaining his Master’s in Social Work (MSW) in 2016 from NYU.
-Post MSW, he provided psychotherapy in a New York City agency, and then a New Jersey Center for Counseling & Psychological Services.
-Ed is currently a candidate for his Doctorate in Clinical Social Work (DSW) at University of Pennsylvania.
-Ed previously taught MSW classes at Daemen College.
-Ed’s doctoral research in the DSW program is an interpretative phenomenological analysis exploring the perspectives of parentified 18–24-year-old emerging adults on their experiences growing up.
-The research will also include exploration of sense of self and consequence management by the parentified emerging adults.
+Dr. Ballo entered the field of psychotherapy and clinical social work after a 20-year career in business operations.
+Ed is a second career social worker, obtaining his Master’s in Social Work (MSW) in 2016 from NYU, and his Doctorate in Clinical Social Work in 2023 from SP2.
+Post MSW, he provided psychotherapy in a New York City agency, and then at New Jersey Institute of Technology in their Center for Student Counseling & Psychological Services.
+Ed has taught MSW classes at SP2 and Daemen College.
+Ed’s doctoral research is an interpretative phenomenological analysis exploring the perspectives of parentified 18–24-year-old emerging adults on their experiences growing up.

-As a social work practitioner, Ed focuses on both psychodynamic and behavioral modalities, and is influenced by Relational-Cultural Theory, Attachment Theory, and CBT/DBT approaches.
+As a social work practitioner, Dr. Ballo focuses on both psychodynamic and behavioral modalities and is influenced by Post-Traumatic Growth Theory, Attachment Theory, and CBT/DBT approaches.
 He is a passionate proponent of evidence-based practices and dual case conceptualizations with experience in mental health, and co-occurring substance use disorder counseling settings.
-Ed is a member of the National Association of Social Workers (NASW), served as a member of the board of trustees of The Hyacinth AIDS Foundation for six years, and has served as a Hospice volunteer for the MJHS Institute for Innovation and Palliative Care.
+Dr. Ballo is a member of the National Association of Social Workers (NASW), served as a member of the board of trustees of The Hyacinth AIDS Foundation for six years, and has served as a Hospice volunteer for the MJHS Institute for Innovation and Palliative Care.